eshanpandey/eshanpandey/README.md

 # 💫 About Me:
 🔭 I’m currently learning new things and building stuff.
-👯 I’m looking to collaborate on web 3.0 projects.
+👯 I’m looking to collaborate with developers and make something cool.
-🌱 A recent Engineering graduate with a specialization in [mention your specialization].
+🌱 A recent Engineering graduate with a specialization in Information Technology.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/eshan-p-742881194/)